Your benefits

 How to add a baby to your health insurance

 Outside of annual benefits enrollment, you can make changes to your health insurance coverage when you have a qualifying life event, and having a child is considered a qualifying life event.
-You have 30 days from the qualifying life event to submit documentation on our benefits website.
 New family members, including newborns, are not automatically added to your insurance plan.
-You’ll need to provide appropriate documentation for the qualifying life event (birth certificate or letter of birth) to make the change.
+You have 30 days from the qualifying life event to submit appropriate documentation (birth certificate or letter of birth) to make changes to your coverage.
 For assistance, call 888-494-9119.

-Keep in mind that if our insurance plan administrator receives a hospital or medical claim for the birth of a child, and the child has not been added to your insurance plan during the 30-day window, only the medical claims related to the parent who gave birth will be covered.
-Any claims submitted for the child will not be covered until the child is added to your insurance.
+Note that if our insurance plan administrator receives a hospital or medical claim for the birth of a child, and the child has not been added to your insurance plan during the 30-day window, only the mother’s claims will be covered.
+Any claims submitted for the child will not be covered until the child has been added to your insurance.

 Family care benefits

-The health system offers family care solutions to benefits-eligible employees through our partnership with Bright Horizons to help you care for your loved ones.
+The health system offers care solutions to help you balance the demands of family with your other commitments.
+Through our partnership with Bright Horizons, benefits-eligible employees can find back-up care when your trusted caregiver is not available.
 This benefit is available only in Kansas City.

 • Your child’s school is closed.